HeinrichHartmann/HeinrichHartmann.github.io/hugo/content/posts/writing.md

 Draft: true
 ---

-Writing is the key to have impact in a large organization.
+Writing is key to have impact in large organizations.
+You ability to have impact beyond the scope of your team crucially depends on your ability to express your thoughts on paper in a way that is structured and comprehensible by your target audience.
 As a senior software engineer chances are that writing is the most important skill you have to acquire in order to increase your reach and advance your career.

 Writing is hard.
 Many Software engineers struggle with writing.
 Personally I never had an intrinsic interest in literature, so writing did not naturally come